Hopac/Hopac/Docs/Programming.md

 signature contains documentation comments on the Hopac primitives used in this document.
 There is also a
 [Hopac Library Reference](http://htmlpreview.github.io/?https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Hopac.html)
-manual generated from the signature file.
-It is recommended that you open the Hopac solution in Visual Studio, or otherwise open Hopac.fsi in whatever editor or IDE you prefer (I'm writing this in [Emacs](http://www.gnu.org/software/emacs/)) and start the F# interactive shell so that you can look at the documentation comments and quickly try out examples from this document.
+manual generated from the signature file and this documents links to specific Hopac primitives descriptions in the reference manual.
+It is recommended that you open the Hopac solution in Visual Studio and start the F# interactive shell so that you can look at the documentation comments and quickly try out examples from this document.
 You can use the [Hopac.fsx](https://github.com/VesaKarvonen/Hopac/blob/master/Hopac.fsx) script